-- 1 Residence hall closes at 1:00 p.m. for Summer Bridge students - Last date for returning students to register without late fee - 12-13 Fall Faculty & Staff Retreat and "Welcome Back Luncheon" - 14 New students move in 10:00 a.m.-6:00 p.m.
-Last date for new students to register without late fee - 15 New student orientation and advisement - Residence halls open for returning students at 1:00 p.m. - 17 Last date for dropping or adding classes without paying a drop-add fee Fall semester and Session 1\ classes begin at 8:00 a.m. - Last date to withdraw from the college with a 100% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 p.m. - 24 Last date to register or to drop or add classes 5:00 p.m. - Last date to withdraw from the college with a 50% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 p.m.
+- 6 Last date for returning students to register without late fee - 11-12 Fall Faculty & Staff Retreat and "Welcome Back Luncheon" - 12-13 New students move in 8:00 a.m.-6:00 p.m.
+Last date for new students to register without late fee - New student orientation and advisement - Residence halls open for returning students at 1:00 p.m. - Last date for dropping or adding classes without paying a drop-add fee Fall semester and Session 1 classes begin at 8:00 a.m. - 23 Last date to withdraw from the college with a 100% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 p.m. - 24 Last date to register or to drop or add classes 5:00 p.m. - Last date to withdraw from the college with a 50% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 p.m. - 31 Fall Convocation